 With a turnover of more than €2.3 billion in 2018 and approx. 12 million different products, Rubix are Europe’s largest supplier of industrial maintenance, repair and overhaul (MRO) products and services.
 The company merged from IPH and Brammer.
 Their brands span across Europe including Biesheuvel Techniek, Brammer, Buck & Hickman, Giner, Julsa, Minetti, Montalpina, Novotech, Orexad, Robod, Syresa and Zitec, to identify, install and provide a leading range of industrial products and services to more than 220,000 customers.

-We spoke with Peter Haselden, Group Business Performance Director at Rubix to discuss how Rubix has navigated the past year, why they chose Enable to manage their rebates and key learnings for the future.
+We sat down with Peter Haselden, Group Business Performance Director at Rubix to discuss, how Rubix has navigated the past year, why they chose Enable to manage their rebates and key learnings for the future.

 How did the pandemic affect Rubix?

 Peter explains, “Initially, like most businesses we were concerned.
 We did an initial forecast, I think reducing sales by 50%.
 That didn't turn out to be the case.
 Overall, we are pretty much flat year on year.
 One of the main reasons for that is the drop off in automotive businesses who stopped producing cars like BMW, Mercedes.
 We replaced all those sales with masks, all PPE equipment and got heavily involved in providing kits for factories to convert their production lines to create ventilators.
 So, it was a game of two halves if you like.
 Initially it went down, but then we filled that gap.”